akheron/jansson/README.rst

 - Simple and intuitive API and data model

-- Good documentation
+- Comprehensive documentation

+- No dependencies on other libraries

 - Full Unicode support (UTF-8)

 - Extensive test suite

-- No dependencies on other libraries

 Jansson is licensed under the `MIT license`_; see LICENSE in the source distribution for details.